When in Turmoil – How to Stop Stress Eating

 - Regulates sleep/wake cycle

 The “fight-or-flight” response triggers cortisol to alert and shut down vital functions of the body: immune system, digestive and reproductive system.
 After the pressure passes, cortisol levels calm down.
 However, when we constantly worried or anxious – the hormone balance is derailed.

-Treat your lovely self not with a candy bar or a portion of french-fries, but with mind and body healing tricks.
+Treat your lovely self not with a candy bar or a portion of french fries, but with mind and body healing tricks.
 The best medicine for anxiety and tension is checking out to recharge your happiness battery – get out of the city on your day off.
-Go somewhere with a slower pace.
+Go somewhere at a slower pace.

-VERV team constantly points out to the importance of sleep – it’s truly essential for maintaining a healthy body and sounded mind.
+VERV team constantly points out to the importance of sleep – it’s truly essential for maintaining a healthy body and sound mind.

 Sleep deprivation affects serotonin levels.
-The depletion of this powerful brain chemical makes you feel depressed and pushes you to crave for “comfort food”.
-Sweets and carbs provide temporary euphoric feeling by rapid increase in serotonin levels followed by a shocking crash.
+The depletion of this powerful brain chemical makes you feel depressed and pushes you to crave “comfort food”.
+Sweets and carbs provide a temporary euphoric feeling by rapidly increasing serotonin levels followed by a shocking crash.
 The dramatic lowering of this biochemical leads to anxiety and binge eating.
 We get trapped in the cycle of indulgence.
 To get better sleep: